Documentation

 /mod tickets

 This shows all open tickets for the server, along with who submitted them and when.
-Review each ticket, take action (override, fix a build, etc.), and then resolve it.
+Review each ticket, take action such as overriding or fixing a build, and then resolve it.

 Resolving a Ticket